Pragmatic Inference Chain (PIC) Improving LLMs' Reasoning of Authentic Implicit Toxic Language: Experiments

 We conducted a series of experiments based on a dataset that collected and selected 3097 gender-targeted online post-comment pairs.
 Two expert annotators manually annotated the data and provided their inferential processes for 400 toxic texts, following the relevance-theoretical approach.
 In doing so, we confirmed the cognitive load required by our dataset.

-How each step impacts LLMs’ success rate in identifying toxicity was then tested.
-Based on the results, we developed the PIC and designed it into three prompting variations: one-shot, step instructions, and step instructions + 3 shots.
-Zero-shot prompting and CoT were adopted as the baseline methods.
-All methods were applied to three LLMs, GPT-4o, Llama-3.1-70B-Instruct, and DeepSeek-v2.5.
+We tested each step of the relevance-theoretical approach in terms of its impact on LLMs’ success rate in identifying toxicity.
+Based on the results, the linguistics-oriented approach was adapted and developed into the PIC, which was further designed into four prompting variations: one-shot, PIC step instructions, PIC step instructions + 3 PIC shots, and PIC step instructions + rule.
+Their performance was compared to five baselines: zero shot, three shots, CoT, rule-based, and rule + CoT prompts.
+All methods were applied to five LLMs: GPT-4o, Llama-3.1-70B-Instruct, DeepSeek-v2.5, DeepSeek-v3, and QwQ32b.